 10.7.7.2 Rate selection rules for Control frames transmitted by DMG STAs

-Change the following paragraph after the sixth paragraph An EDMG STA transmitting an Ack frame or a BlockAck frame in response to a frame sent using the EDMG Control modulation class, EDMG SC modulation class or EDMG OFDM modulation class shall:
+Change the following paragraph after the sixth paragraph An EDMG STA transmitting an Ack frame or a BlockAck frame in response to an EDMG frame sent using the EDMG SC modulation class or EDMG OFDM modulation class shall:

-Use the rules applicable to an DMG STA rules when theCH_BANDWIDTH parameter in the RXVECTOR of the received EDMG PPDU is equal to CBW216
+Use the rules applicable to an DMG STA rules when the number of bits set in the CH_BANDWIDTH parameter in the RXVECTOR of the received EDMG PPDU is equal to 1

-Use MCS1 when the Ack or BlockAck frame is sent within a non-EDMG duplicate PPDU(4.32 GHz, 6.48 GHz or 8.64 GHz channel)
+Use MCS1 when the Ack or BlockAck frame is sent with a non-EDMG duplicate PPDU and the number of bits set in the CH_BANDWIDTH parameter is greater than 1.

 Use one of MCS 1 through MCS 4 from the mandatory MCS set of the EDMG SC modulation class when the ACK or BlockAck frame is sent within an EDMG PPDU as long as (a) the selected MCS has a Data Rate that does not exceed the Data Rate of the frame that elicited the response, and (b) no other MCS satisfying condition (a) results in a shorter frame transmission time.

+In case an Ack frame or a BlockAck frame is appended with a control trailer that provides spatial stream feedback, it shall be sent using non-EDMG duplicate mode and shall follow the rules defined in 10.39.4.

-Rules for Channel Width selection of Control frames for EDMG STA are specified in 10.7.7.6.
+Rules for channel width selection of control frames for an EDMG STA are specified in 10.7.7.6.

-10.7.7.5 Rate selection for BRP packets Change the following subclause as follow If an EDMG BRP packet is sent during a BRP transaction to perform the beamforming training over a 4.32GHz, 6.48 GHz, 8.64 GHz, 2.16 + 2.16 GHz or 4.32 + 4.32 GHz channel, the EDMG BRP packet should be transmitted with MCS0.
+10.7.7.5 Rate selection for BRP packets Change the following subclause as follow EDMG BRP packet sent during a BRP transaction to perform beamforming training over a 2.16 GHz, 4.32GHz, 6.48 GHz, 8.64 GHz, 2.16 + 2.16 GHz or 4.32 + 4.32 GHz channel should be transmitted with MCS0.

 Change section as below

 10.7.7.6 Channel Width selection for Control frames transmitted by EDMG STAs

-The rules in this subclause, combined with the rules in 10.7.7.2, determine the format of controlresponse frames
+The rules in this subclause, combined with the rules in 10.7.7.2, determine the format of control frames which are not RTS, DMG CTS, DMG DTS or CF_End frames.

-Channel width selection rules for RTS frames are specified in 10.3.2.14.
+Channel width selection rules for RTS and CF-End frames are specified in 10.3.2.14.

 Channel width selection rules for DMG CTS and DMG DTS frames are specified in 10.3.2.7.

-If an EDMG STA transmits to another EDMG STA a Control frame that is not an RTS frame, DMG CTS frame, or DMG DTS frame, and if that Control frame elicits a control response frame, the transmitting STA shall set the TXVECTOR parameter CH_BANDWIDTH to the desired bandwidth.
-NOTE—Such Control frames are Grant, Grant Ack, SPR, and Poll frames.

-An EDMG STA that sends a Control frame in a non-EDMG duplicate PPDU with the DMG Control modulation class in response to a frame carried in an EDMG PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel widththat is the sameas the channel widthindicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.
+An EDMG STA that sends a Control frame in response to a frame carried in an EDMG PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to indicate the same bits as indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.

-to the first rule that is met within below rules: received PPDU’s RXVECTOR parameter _SIGNALINGif provided.
+An EDMG STA that sends a Control frame in response to a frame carried in a non-EDMG duplicate PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to the first rule that is met within below rules:

+To the received PPDU’s RXVECTOR parameter CH_BANDWIDTH_SIGNALING value if provided.

-in the current exchange sequence
+To the CH_BANDWIDTH parameter value of the last successfully received EDMG PPDU addressed to the STA in the current exchange sequence.

+To the same value of the TXVECTOR parameter CH_BANDWIDTH of the last EDMG PPDU or non-EDMG duplicate PPDU frame transmitted by the STA in the current exchange sequence.

+To the RXVECTOR CH_BANDWIDTH parameter estimated value.